byu-animation/byu-pipeline-tools/README.md

-#Asset Management Tools for BYU Animation
+# Asset Management Tools for BYU Animation

 ## Installation
----
 To setup a project:

 1. Clone the project into the desired directory and navigate into the byu-pipeline-tools directory.